David-Golacis/IT-Support-Ticket-Analysis/README.md

 Insights and recommendations are provided on the following key areas:
 - Evaluation of departmental workload distribution
-- An analysis of the highest priority issues
+- Analysis of the highest priority issues
+- Investigation of various incident types by departments
 - An assessment of the most frequent tags used
 - Identification of commonly requested details in ticket responses